jacobecox/templates/cockroach/versions/1.1.0/README.md

 To configure your CockroachDB cluster across multiple locations, update the `gvc.locations` section in the `values.yaml` file.

-**Note**: While CockroachDB can run on 2 locations, a minimum of 3 locations is recommended for high resilience.
+**Note**: While CockroachDB can run on 2 locations, a minimum of 3 locations and 3 replicas per location is recommended for high resilience.

 ### Database Initialization